aadamsx/fine-rest/README.md

 Once you've created an awesome piece of reusable middleware and you're ready to share it with the world, you should make it a Meteor package so it can be easily configured in any JSON Routes API.
-There are only two simple requirements.
+There are only two requirements.
 Actually, they're just very strong recommendations.
 Nothing will explode if you don't follow these guidelines, but doing so should promote a much cleaner middleware ecosystem.